-Allegations Potentially Falling Under Two Policies
+Allegations Potentially Falling Under Multiple Policies

 If the alleged conduct, if true, includes conduct that would constitute covered sexual harassment and conduct that would not constitute covered sexual harassment, the Title IX Grievance Process will be applied in the investigation and adjudication of all of the allegations.
+This includes conduct that falls under employee policies, the student code of conduct, and other professional codes of conduct (student and employee).